Kmeakin/walrus-report/src/30-implementation.md

 For these reasons, when performing semantic-analysis we operate over a more abstracted, high level representation, named unimaginatively the High-level Intermediate Representation.
-This name was inherited from the rustc compiler, which has several IRs, including a High-level Intermediate Representation and a Mid-level Intermediate Representation. ^[Some textbooks and compilers name the IR they perform semantic analysis over the "Abstract Syntax", however I have chosen to avoid that name as it may be confused for the parse tree produced by a parser, which is also sometimes called an "Abstract Syntax Tree"].
+This name was inherited from the `rustc` compiler, which has several IRs, including a High-level Intermediate Representation and a Mid-level Intermediate Representation.
 The process of converting a parse tree to its HIR is called *lowering*.

-In Walrus, the HIR of a program is represented by several mutually recursive types (see @sec:appendix:hir), the most important being `FnDef`, `StructDef`, `EnumDef`, `Expr`, `Pat` and `Type`.
+During this process, literals are also evaluated to get their values - `Int`s and `Float`s are parsed, and escape characters are replaced in `Char`s and `String`s.

 #### HIR annotation
 Having a representation of the all the source level entities - expressions,